mik284/Learning-concepts/README.md

 Note that the function that is being returned closes over (i.e., captures) the hi variable.
 This allows myFunction to maintain a private, mutable state that cannot be accessed outside the function!
 What's more: because the function expressed is called immediately, the IIFE wraps up the code nicely so that we don't pollute the global scope.

 If any of this sounds familiar -- it's because IIFE's are very closely related to everything you've learned about scope and closures!

+# Benefits of Immediately-Invoked Function Expressions
+We've seen how using an immediately-invoked function expression creates a private scope that protects variables or methods from being accessed.
+IIFE's ultimately use the returned functions to access private data within the closure.
+This works out very well: while these returned functions are publicly-accessible, they still maintain privacy for the variables defined within them!

+Another great opportunity to use an IFFE is when you want to execute some code without creating extra global variables.
+However, note that an IIFE is only intended to be invoked once, to create a unique execution context.
+If you have some code that is expected to be re-used (e.g., a function meant to be executed more than once in the application), declaring the function and then invoking it might be a better option.

+All in all, if you simply have a one-time task (e.g., initializing an application), an IIFE is a great way to get something done without polluting your the global environment with extra variables.
+Cleaning up the global namespace decreases the chance of collisions with duplicate variable names, after all.